 “It’s hard to give away his books,” I said.
 “I still find messages written in the margins.
 One was a note in a psychology book by Marie Louise von Franz.
 It referred to an experience Vic remembered from 1967 when I left for graduate school (temporarily): “I went numb when E left.
 It took me a couple of months to realize how much I loved her.”

 My friend’s question made me think about gifts I’ll leave my family–money, property, family photos, stories.
 It showed me the most precious thing I can give when it’s my turn to die.

 Love letters.
-One for each of them.
-If I’m wise, I won’t wait to write them.
+One for each son.
+If I’m wise, I won’t wait long to write them.

 You’ll enjoy A Love Note from Beyond about finding the note from Vic six years after his death.
 I highly recommend this moving article and video about a terminally ill doctor and the message he left behind for his baby daughter.